Flavor changing Flavon decay $\phi\to tc$ ($\phi=H_F,\,A_F$) at the High Luminosity Large Hadron Collider: Introduction

 \section{Introduction}

-It is well known that the standard model (SM) has been successful in predicting results that have been experimentally tested to a high accuracy, culminating with the recent discovery of a new scalar boson compatible with the SM Higgs boson \cite{Aad:2012tfa, Chatrchyan:2012xdj, Gunion:1989we}.
+It is well known that the standard model (SM) has been successful in predicting results experimentally tested to a high accuracy, culminating with the recent discovery of a new scalar boson compatible with the SM Higgs boson \cite{ATLAS:2012yve, CMS:2012qbp}.
 However, despite its success, some issues remain unexplained by the SM: the lack of a dark matter candidate, the hierarchy problem, unification, the flavor problem etc. This encourages the study of SM extensions.
-In the framework of the SM there are no tree-level flavor changing neutral currents (FCNCs), which are, however, predicted by several SM extensions, being mediated by the Higgs boson or other new scalar or vector boson particles \cite{Arroyo:2013tna}.
-In the context of these models, it is worth studying any signal that could give clues for new physics (NP), such as the widely studied process $\phi\to\tau\mu$, with $\phi$ a $CP$-even or $CP$-odd scalar boson \cite{DiazCruz:1999xe, Han:2000jz, Lami:2016mjf, Chamorro-Solano:2017toq, Assamagan:2002kf, Khachatryan:2015kon, CMS:2016qvi, Primulando:2016eod, Arroyo:2013tna, Arroyo-Urena:2018mvl}.
-FCNC signals can also arise from the top quark decays $t\to cX$ ($X=\phi, \gamma, g, Z, H$) \cite{Kao:2011aa, DiazCruz:1999ab, CorderoCid:2004vi, CorderoCid:2005qc}, and from the less studied decay of a new heavy scalar boson into a top-charm quark pair \cite{Altunkaynak:2015twa}, which could be searched for at the LHC and the future high luminosity LHC (HL-LHC).
-The latter aims to increase the LHC potential capacity by reaching a luminosity up to $\mathcal{L}=3000$ fb$^{-1}$ around 2035 \cite{Apollinari:2017cqg}.
-The search for FCNC processes also have good prospects at a future 100 TeV hadron collider \cite{Arkani-Hamed:2015vfh}.
-In this work we present a study of the $\phi\to tc$ decay in a SM extension that incorporates a complex singlet $S_F$ via the Froggatt-Nielsen (FN) mechanism, which assumes that above some scale $M_F$ a symmetry (perhaps of Abelian type $U(1)_F$ ) forbids the Yukawa couplings, with the SM fermions charged under this symmetry.
-However, the Yukawa couplings can arise through non-renormalizable operators.
+In the framework of the SM there are no tree-level flavor changing neutral currents (FCNC), which are, however, predicted by several SM extensions, being mediated by the Higgs boson or other new scalar or vector boson particles.
+In the context of these models, it is worth studying any signal that could give clues for new physics (NP), such as the widely studied process $\phi\to\tau\mu$, with $\phi$ a $CP$-even or $CP$-odd scalar boson \cite{Korner:1992zk,Diaz-Cruz:1999sns,Han:2000jz,Assamagan:2002kf,Arroyo-Urena:2013cyf,CMS:2021rsq,Huitu:2016pwk,Lami:2016mjf,Barradas-Guevara:2017ewn,Chamorro-Solano:2017toq,Primulando:2016eod,Arroyo-Urena:2018mvl,Arroyo-Urena:2020mgg,Hernandez-Tome:2020lmh,Urena:2021xtw}.
+FCNC signals can also arise from the top quark decays $t\to cX$ ($X=\phi, \gamma, g, Z, H$) \cite{Diaz-Cruz:1999wcs,Cordero-Cid:2004eih,Aguilar-Saavedra:2004mfd,Cordero-Cid:2005tjd,Kao:2011aa,Papaefstathiou:2017xuv,ATLAS:2018xxe,Arroyo-Urena:2019qhl,Gutierrez:2020eby}, and from the less studied decay of a new heavy scalar boson into a top-charm quark pair \cite{Altunkaynak:2015twa}, which could be searched at the LHC and the future high luminosity LHC (HL-LHC).
+The latter aims to increase the LHC potential capacity by reaching a luminosity up to $\mathcal{L}=3000$ fb$^{-1}$ around 2035 \cite{Apollinari:2015wtw}.
+In this work we present a study of the $\phi\to tc$ decay in a SM extension that incorporates a complex singlet $S_F$ via the Froggatt-Nielsen (FN) mechanism, which assumes that above some scale $\Lambda_F$ a symmetry (perhaps of Abelian type $U(1)_F$) forbids the Yukawa couplings with the SM fermions charged under this symmetry; however, the Yukawa couplings can arise through non-renormalizable operators.
 The scalar spectrum of this model includes both a $CP$-even Flavon $H_F$ and a $CP$-odd Flavon $A_F$.
 The former can mix with the SM Higgs boson when the flavor scale is of the order of a few TeVs.
-Quite recently, the study of Flavon phenomenology at particle colliders have attracted considerable attention \cite{Bolanos:2016aik, Bauer:2016rxs, Huitu:2016pwk, Berger:2014gga, Diaz-Cruz:2014pla}.
+A detailed study of the Flavon phenomenology can be consulted in Refs. \cite{Tsumura:2009yf,Berger:2014gga,Diaz-Cruz:2014pla,Bauer:2016rxs, Bolanos:2016aik}.
 Our study not only could serve as a strategy for the Flavon search, but it can also be helpful to assess the order of magnitude of flavor violation mediated by this particles, which is an indisputable signature of physics beyond the SM.